mlomnicki/dokku-deploy-hooks/README.md

 Next make it executable

     chmod +x deploy/pre-deploy

-Finally, enable hooks in dokku

-    dokku deploy-hooks:on YOUR-APP

 From now on your script will be executed every time you deploy the app.